 [She sighs.]
 At first, the policy was to vaccinate vulnerable and essential workers like those who worked in nursing homes.
 So I was excited to get vaccinated to protect our residents from getting sick and dying of COVIDsteria.

 However, my colleagues explained that we should all wait for others, such as our residents, to go first and be… [She sighs again and lowers her voice.]
 And be the guinea pigs or lab rats so we could find out what the nasty "coincidences" might be.
 They explained that in America, you should never trust anything the media and especially what the Ostrich News Network or Coyote News said about a new drug or vaccine.
-That was because most advertising during the nightly news or on the 24-hour cable news networks was paid for by bedding makers or big pharma companies.
+That was because most advertising during the nightly news or on the 24-hour cable news networks was paid for by big pharma companies or bedding makers.

 They also explained that if something goes wrong with a drug or vaccine, the medical community and public health authorities have a code of silence or an omertà.
 You never break the medical community or public health authority omertà.
 If you do, there will be vendettas and reprisals.